klaykree/AudioCompiler/README.md

 I made this compiler to learn about machine code and to have a language that can be encoded/decoded to and from a sound file, inspired to do this due to games and programs being stored on 'datassettes' for some Commodore computers, and the easter eggs hidden in sound files of the 2016 Doom game.
+I chose not to use LLVM because the purpose was to learn about compiling to a Portable Executable, not to make a useful language.
+This may make it an [esoteric programming language](https://www.esolangs.org)

 #### File types
 Exe and WAV export